TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Extended Benchmark Results

 \subsection{Per-Scene Results for NVOS and SPIn-NeRF}

-Since we excluded the \textit{orchid} scene from NVOS and the \textit{pinecone} scene from SPIn-NeRF, matching MV-SAM's protocol, we provide per-scene results for prior baselines~\cite{spinnerf, SA3D, SAGA, omniseg3d}.
+Since we excluded the \textit{orchid} scene from NVOS and the \textit{pinecone} scene from SPIn-NeRF, we provide per-scene results for SAM2, MV-SAM, and prior baselines~\cite{spinnerf, SA3D, SAGA, omniseg3d} to facilitate future research.
 Per-scene mIoU and mAcc are reported in Table~\ref{tab:per_scene_nvos} for NVOS and in Table~\ref{tab:per_scene_spinnerf} for SPIn-NeRF.